prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?

 The data is obtained from third-party sources, including news reports, legal documents, and research studies.
-In some cases, whistleblowers or third parties submit information directly to the Repository.
+Additionally, individuals may submit information to AIAAIC personnel as part of the community-driven effort to detect, evaluate, and document AI-related harms.
+These submissions are reviewed by the editorial team before being included in the Repository.

 ### Were the individuals in question notified about the data collection?

-Not applicable, as the data is gathered from publicly available sources, and no direct data collection from individuals occurs.
+Not applicable for data sourced from third parties.
+For submissions from individuals, the AIAAIC process ensures transparency by informing Contributors about how their data will be evaluated, documented, and potentially published in the Repository.

 ### Did the individuals in question consent to the collection and use of their data?

-Not applicable, as the data does not involve personal or private information requiring consent.
+Not applicable for data obtained from third parties.
+For direct submissions, consent is provided through the Contributor application and review process, where individuals agree to the ethical use and publication of their contributions after review.

 ### If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?

-Not applicable.
+Not applicable for data obtained from third parties.
+For contributions made by individuals, AIAAIC provides mechanisms to request the removal or modification of their submitted data as part of its community-driven and fair documentation process.

 ### Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?

-No formal data protection impact analysis has been conducted, as the dataset does not include personal data.
+As a community-driven initiative, AIAAIC reviews all submissions to ensure that the data is documented in an evidence-based, fair, and balanced manner.
+While the dataset does not typically involve personal information, periodic reviews assess its broader societal and ethical impacts.

 ### Any other comments?